meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 ### Hypotheses
 - Positive reminiscence would primarily serve as an adaptive function for young adults by helping them gain self-insight, solve problems, and generate positive affect.
 - The more time young adults spend reminiscing about positive memories, the more capable they will feel of savoring their lives.
+- People who use reminiscence to gain self-insight will